SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Dingdong (Cayman) Ltd. of a Class Action Lawsuit and a Lead Plaintiff Deadline of October 24, 2022 - (NYSE: DDL)

 New York, NY, 10018

-Email: [email protected]itiesclasslaw.com
+Email: [email protected]iesclasslaw.com

 Phone: (646) 453-8903